dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 Autonomously grasping a previously unknown object is challenging due to difficulty of accurate full 3D reconstruction of first-seen object through vision since sensors such as camera and laser sensors can only reconstruct visible portion or the front face of the object.

 ### Why the state-of-the-art is not enough for this?
 Why does it fail?
+Triangulation of 3d grasping points heavily depend on the quality of ste